-Reducing the cost of error - how to develop data accuracy skills
+Reducing the cost of error: how to develop data accuracy skills

-- demonstrate practical techniques for reading, checking and transferring data accurately
+-how to demonstrate practical techniques for reading, checking and transferring data accurately

-- calculate the "back of envelope" cost of data error in your organisation
+-how to calculate the "back of envelope" cost of data error in your organisation

 This demonstrates the quality of an event and that it meets CII member CPD scheme requirements.

 1 hour's CPD can be claimed for this event if relevant to your learning and development needs.

 It is recommended that you keep any evidence of the CPD activity you have completed and upload copies to the recording tool as the CII may ask to see this if your record is selected for review.
 Details of the scheme can be viewed online at www.cii.co.uk/cpd.